Pekaso/fortitude60/Documents/buildguide_en.md

 ![USB Pin Header](https://i.imgur.com/N8x93Hu.jpg)

 The MCU (Microcontroller) and USB Connector will be attached directly to the pin headers.
-You will need to seperate the pin headers so that each section has enough pins to match the number of holes on each device.
+You will need to separate the pin headers so that each section has enough pins to match the number of holes on each device.
 You will apply the solder on the Switch Side of the PCB.
 On each PCB, you will need to solder 3 sets of 6 pins for the MCU, and 2 sets of 2 pins for the USB connector.

 ``[Caution] Please do not solder the MCU yet!!!
 You still have a few more steps to complete first.``